faucetsdn/udmi/docs/specs/sequences/generated.md

 ## state_make_model (BETA)

-device publishes correct make and model information in state messages
+Check that a device publishes correct make and model information in state messages

 1. Check that make and model in state matches make in metadata

 ## state_software (BETA)

-device publishes correct software information in state messages
+Check that a device publishes correct software information in state messages

 1. Check that software in metadata matches state